-Existing Condition: The Board is the noxious weed control authority for Idaho County as stated in Idaho Code, Title 22, Chapter 24-02, 05, and 06.
+Existing Condition: The Board is the noxious weed control authority for Idaho County, as stated in Idaho Code, Title 22, Chapter 24-02, 05, and 06.
+Idaho law encourages the development of and the structure for weed management cooperative relationships with federal and other land and water management agencies (Idaho Code, Title 22-04 (c, n, p, q, s, and t)).